jonathanhogg/flitter/README.md

 - `pyusb` - for low-level communication with the Push 2 and LaserCube
 - `regex` - used by `lark` for advanced regular expressions
 - `rtmidi2` - for talking MIDI to control surfaces
-- `scipy` - for computing convex hulls
+- `scipy` - for some 3D mesh operations
 - `skia-python` - for 2D drawing
 - `trimesh` - for loading 3D meshes